Mastermind with a Linear Number of Queries: Introduction

-In this paper, we resolve this problem after almost 40 years by showing how the $n$ color $n$ slot Mastermind can be solved in $\OO(n)$ guesses, matching the information theoretic lower bound up to constant factor.
-By combining this with a result by Doerr et al., we determine asymptotically the number of guesses for any combination of $k$ and $n$.
+In this paper, we resolve this problem after almost 40 years by showing how the $n$ color $n$ slot Mastermind can be solved with $\OO(n)$ guesses with high probability, matching the information-theoretic lower bound up to a constant factor.
+By combining this with a result by Doerr, Doerr, Sp\"ohel, and Thomas \cite{DDST16}, we determine asymptotically the optimal number of guesses for all $k$ and $n$.